 It Improves Cardio

 Research has shown that exercising in cold weather can have a big positive effect on a person’s cardiovascular system, making them stronger and giving them more energy over time.
 Not only does this kind of exercise help with fat loss, but it also provides numerous additional benefits such as reduced stress levels, increased muscle tone and better quality sleep at night.
 By taking advantage of the colder climes we find ourselves surrounded by during winter months, we can take our workouts to the next level and gain some valuable health advantages too!

 It Burns More Calories

-Due to the added stress on the heart, you’ll naturally burn more calories when you run or train in cold conditions.
+The extra strain on your heart when running or exercising in cold weather means you will burn more calories.
 This isn’t an effective way to lose body weight or fat over a short period, but it does allow you to make the most out of your workout.
-However, you should drink more water to keep your heart pumping healthily and avoid losing too much hydration.
+However, drink more water to keep your heart pumping healthily and avoid losing too much hydration.

 So if you were wondering what the benefits of training in the cold are, we’ve outlined them here.
-As long as you know how to safely train in freezing conditions, you can use this as a simple guide to get you where you need to go—you’re sure to make your destination.
+As long as you know how to train in freezing conditions safely, you can use this as a simple guide to get you where you need to go—you’re sure to make your destination.

 Cold-weather training can be a great way to get ready for a winter sport and an exciting new challenge.
 Whether you’re looking to improve your mental game or physical fitness, there are many benefits to training in the cold.
 And if you’re already an athlete who loves playing outside year-round, why not add extra challenges to your routine?
 By doing so—whether running in snowshoes or cycling through ice and rain—you’ll be able to boost your energy levels even more than usual!